Scotiabank Basic Bank Account review

 12 free per month

 As the name implies, the Scotiabank Basic Bank Account gives you access to everyday banking essentials without all the bells and whistles (because, quite frankly, not all of us need them).
-With the Basic Account, you get 12 free per month transactions and 2 free per month Interac e-Transfers.
+With the Basic Account, you get 12 free per month transactions and Free Interac e-Transfers.
 All this comes for one very low monthly fee of $3.95.
 That’s less than $48 a year.

 - Chequing accounts: In addition to the Basic Bank Account, Scotiabank offers an Ultimate Package and a Preferred Package for people with more active banking needs.